Brady’s Battle with Pertussis

 In a recent interview with WWLP News out of Chicopee, MA, Barbara Stechenberg, Chief of Pediatric Infectious Diseases at Baystate Children’s Hospital, explains

 “One of the important things to know is most babies who develop whooping cough get it from an older child or an adult in the family,” said Dr. Stechenberg.

-In the case of Jon and Kathy, their son Brady was a healthy and happy baby born on November 20, 2011 and weighing in at 8 lb 6 oz.
-As excited as they were, they thought they were taking every precaution with their baby son.
+Brady was a healthy and happy baby when he was born on November 20, 2011.
+As excited as they were about his arrival, they thought they were taking every precaution with their son.
 They even insisted that visitors wash their hands or use hand sanitizer before they were permitted to pick him up.

 But then in early January, they noticed Brady was coming down with what they assumed was a cold.
 When his fever spiked to 104 they brought him to the ER where they completed a multitude of tests.
 They finally sent him home, requesting that they keep an eye on the cold.